AshAvalanche/ash-docs/docs/console/features.md

 ### Subnet benchmarking

-Stress test your Subnet with our customizable on-demande Subnet benchmarking tool.
+Stress test your Subnet with our customizable on-demand Subnet benchmarking tool.

 ### RPC Auth